 Providing long-distance care for an elderly loved one can be challenging, but there are strategies and support systems to make the process a little smoother and more manageable.

-Being a caregiver for someone we love and care about can be a difficult and demanding role to fill under any circumstances, but when there is distance involved, there are some unique issues that often come into play.
+Being a caregiver for someone we love and care about can be a complex and demanding role to fill under any circumstances, but when distance is involved, some unique issues often come into play.

 Caring From a Distance

-Caring for someone that is more than an hour away constitutes a long distance care arrangement.
-It can be hard to know how to make that work without the ability to pop-in, be there at a moment’s notice, or always be readily available.
+Caring for someone more than an hour away can account for a long-distance care arrangement.
+It can be hard to know how to make that work without the ability to drop in and be there at a moment’s notice or always be readily available.

 Arranging Care From a Distance

-Streamlining the home care process to get better organized and prepared for daily care and emergencies is a good way to get started.
+Streamlining the home care process to get better organized and prepared for daily care and emergencies is an excellent way to start.
 When establishing an arrangement to get everyone feeling positive and reassured about the quality and system of care, there are a few things to keep in mind:

 - Get educated

 - Make the most of visits